JamesKuht/Ski_Sim/README.md

 V simple file structure:

-Ski_sim.py is the python file which does everything test_values.txt has some test values to try it out!
+Ski_sim.py is the python file which does everything,

+test_values.txt has some test values to try it out!